Anna-Elsa-Luiz/Time_series/README.md

 6. Check for Autocorrelation
 - Plot the autocorrelation function (ACF) and partial autocorrelation function (PACF) to identify the order of the ARIMA model.

+# 3.Preprocessing of the data

+1. Fill the missing values  (if present)

+2. Clean the data by removing outliers (if present)

+3. Convert the data into stationary if not

+4. If necessary , normalize the data

+5. Split the data into train and test